picrin/deployment/README.md

 ### Build, installation and running

+* `git clone git@github.com/picrin/deployment.git` to get the project with all the files you need.
+* `dnf install rpm-build` to get rpm-build, which is a tool that lets you build packages for rpm-based linux distributions (fedora, centOS, RHEL).
+* `./makeDevEnvironment` to make an rpm containing all dependencies required to build the project.
+* `dnf install rpm/x86_64/devEnvironment-0.0-1.x86_64.rpm` to install dev environment.
-* Run `./makerpm` to build the rpm package.
-The shell script builds the package, which includes a compiled binary with our website, and a systemd config file, which will instruct systemd how to run the website.
+* `./makerpm` to build the rpm package with the website.
 * Copy the websitego-0.0-1.x86_64.rpm package from the rpm/x86_64 folder wherever you want to install it.
+Or skip this step to install locally.
-* Run `dnf install websitego-0.0-1.x86_64.rpm` to install the package with all its dependencies (golang >= 1.0.0)
+* `dnf install rpm/x86_64/websitego-0.0-1.x86_64.rpm` to install the package with all its dependencies (golang >= 1.0.0)
 * Run `systemctl start websitego` to run the website.
 It will listen on localhost:8080/

 ### Management.